Storytel signs audiobooks partnership with Spotify

-Swedish audiobook streaming group Storytel (STORYb.ST) has partnered with Spotify (SPOT.N) to allow its subscribers to listen to its library of audiobooks on Spotify from later this year.
+STOCKHOLM (Reuters) - Swedish audiobook streaming group Storytel has partnered with Spotify to allow its subscribers to listen to its library of audiobooks on Spotify from later this year.

 “We will also be tapping into the opportunity of reaching new audiences who are on Spotify today, but have not yet experienced the magic of audiobooks,” said Jonas Tellander, founder and CEO of Storytel.